Karaköy (Tünel)

 Karaköy is a station on the historic Tünel funicular railway in Beyoğlu, Istanbul.
 Located on Tersane Avenue, just north of the Golden Horn, it is the southern and lower terminus of the 573 m railway.
-The station is located at the ground floor of the IETT General Headquarters Building.
+The station is located on the ground floor of the IETT General Headquarters Building.

 Overview

 Karaköy station is located at Tersane Avenue No:9 and is on the ground floor of the IETT General Headquarters Building.
 The entrance to the station is located on the southeast corner of the building, while the exit is located on the west side of the building.
-The station is at-grade at the base of Galata hill.
-The tunnel begins at the northern end of the platforms, as the track head straight into the hill and up to Beyoğlu.
-Like its counterpart station, Beyoğlu, the Spanish solution is used at Karaköy, as the east platform us for boarding passengers and the west platform is for exiting passengers.
+The station is at-grade at the base of Galata Hill.
+The tunnel begins at the northern end of the platforms, as the track heads straight into the hill and up to Beyoğlu.
+Like its counterpart station, Beyoğlu, the Spanish solution is used at Karaköy, as the east platform is for boarding passengers and the west platform is for exiting passengers.
 The station is integrated within the citywide smartcard system, Istanbulkart, and turnstiles are located at the station's entrance.

 Connection to the T1 line of the Istanbul Tram to Kabataş or Bağcılar is available along with ferry service from the two piers in Karaköy.
 Municipal ferries, operated by Şehir Hatları, depart from Karaköy Pier located east of Karaköy station, on Rıhtım Avenue.
 Private ferries, operated by Turyol, depart from Turyol's Karaköy Pier located one block south of Karaköy station.
-Connection to several IETT city bus lines on Kemeraltı Avenue are also available.
+Connection to several IETT city bus lines on Kemeraltı Avenue is also available.